-Incident Qualification Card Expiration Dates
+20 Incident Qualification Card Expiration Dates

-- 23 Incident qualification cards for responders that possess qualifications requiring - work capacity tests (WCT) and the RT-130, Wildland Fire Safety Training - Annual Refresher, are valid through the earliest expiration date (either fitness or - refresher) listed on the card.
-Incident qualification cards for responders that - possess qualifications that do not require WCT or RT-130 for issuance are valid - for 12 months from the date the card is signed by a certifying official. - FS The WCT is considered effective for 13 months from the date passed.
-If an employee is on an emergency assignment on the date their - 31 WCT/refresher expires, they will complete their assignment including any - extensions.
-Upon return to their duty station, they must complete the - WCT/refresher and acquire a new Incident Qualification Card prior to - accepting any new assignments.
+- 21 Incident qualification cards for responders that possess qualifications requiring - 22 work capacity tests (WCT) and the RT-130, Wildland Fire Safety Training - 23 Annual Refresher, are valid through the earliest expiration date (either fitness or - refresher) listed on the card.
+Incident qualification cards for responders that - possess qualifications that do not require WCT or RT-130 for issuance are valid - for 12 months from the date the card is signed by a certifying official - for 12 months from the date the card is signed by a certifying official. - FS The WCT is considered effective for 13 months from the date passed.

+If an employee is on an emergency assignment on the date their - 29 WCT/refresher expires, they will complete their assignment including any - extensions.
+Upon return to their duty station, they must complete the - 31 WCT/refresher and acquire a new Incident Qualification Card prior to - accepting any new assignments.